panagiotis-bellias-it21871/reference-letters-system/README.md

-docker-vue-backend-url          The url where backend application is running in docker docker-username                 The username we have in the container registry we use to push images docker-push-secret              The secret we have in the container registry we use to push images docker-backend-prefix-image     The docker image name for the backend application docker-frontend-prefix-image    The docker image name for the frontend application k8s-db-url                      The database url where our postgres db is running using kubernetes
+docker-vue-backend-url          The url where backend application is running in docker docker-username                 The username we have in the container registry we use to push images docker-push-secret              The secret we have in the container registry we use to push images docker-container-registry       The container registry you use (e.g. ghcr.io for Github Container Registry).
+If you use DockerHub, create it with no value docker-backend-prefix-image     The docker image name for the backend application docker-frontend-prefix-image    The docker image name for the frontend application k8s-db-url                      The database url where our postgres db is running using kubernetes